stripe/agent-toolkit/modelcontextprotocol/README.md

 ### Instructions

 1. Replace `YOUR_STRIPE_SECRET_KEY` with your actual Stripe API secret key.
-2. Run the command to start both the MCP Inspector and Stripe MCP server.
+2. Run the command to start the MCP Inspector.
-3. Open the MCP Inspector UI in your browser to see the list of tools you selected.
+3. Open the MCP Inspector UI in your browser and click Connect to start the MCP server.
-4. You can test each tool individually to debug your server.
+4. You can see the list of tools you selected and test each tool individually.